dimpase/M2/GitHowTo.md

   * We'll assume below that your user name is `JohnDoe`.
 * Add your ssh key at https://github.com/settings/ssh
 * Fork M2 at https://github.com/Macaulay2/M2/fork

-* Tell git what your name and email address are with commands like:
+Tell git what your name and email address are, for correct labelling of your updates, with commands like:

   * `git config --global user.name "John Doe"`
   * `git config --global user.email johndoe@example.com`